stevenmnocent/azure-network-protocols/README.md

 <img src="https://static.wixstatic.com/media/2ebf04_fa916015d0ed470aba66562c8de14edb~mv2.png" height="80%" width="80%" alt="Network Security Groups (NSGs) and Inspecting Network Protocols"/>
 </p>
 <p>
-17. Filter for SSH traffic, then connect into virtual machine 2’s command line by typing in the following command in PowerShell: ssh [username of virtual machine]@[vm2privateipaddress] → Then type yes → Then enter VM 2’s password that we created for the administrator account.
+Step 17: Filter for SSH traffic, and then connect to the command line of virtual machine 2 by typing the following command into PowerShell: "ssh [username of virtual machine]@[vm2privateipaddress]. " After typing "yes," enter the password that we created for the administrator account of VM 2.
 </p>

 <p>